Colorado Clinic Policy Update

 Unless you have a documented diagnosis of cancer and are actively being

-treated by an oncologist, you will no longer be prescribed narcotic pain
+treated by an oncologist, you will no longer be prescribed opioid pain

 medications.
 Those patients with documented evidence of cancer will be